taptipalit/cmake-tutorial-solutions/README.md

 `automake`, CMake is a rich, descriptive, language in itself that can decouple the relationships between the build artifacts from the actual compilation steps.

+In CMake, each target has properties, such as `LINK_LIBRARIES`, `INCLUDE_DIRECTORIES`, `COMPILE_DEFINITIONS`, and commands that update these properties, such as `target_link_libraries`, `target_include_directories`, `target_compile_definitions`.
+Each of these commands have an item list and options that can customize the operation of these commands.

 For example, the `PRIVATE`, `PUBLIC`, and `INTERFACE` inheritance allows you to describe whether the **only** the target library, the target library **and** all its dependencies, or **only** the dependencies of the target library, link